luisfelipesena/weather-application/README.md

 # Weather Dashboard Project

-## Description

-This Weather Dashboard project is a React-based web application that allows users to search for cities and view their current weather conditions.
-The application consists of two main pages:
+This Weather Dashboard project is a full-stack web application that allows users to search for cities and view their current weather conditions.
+The application consists of two main components:

+1. Frontend (React):
-1. City Search Page: Users can search for cities using an autocomplete input field.
-As they type, the application suggests matching cities.
+   - City Search Page: Users can search for cities using an autocomplete input field.

-2. Weather Dashboard: Once a city is selected, users are redirected to this page where they can view detailed weather information for the chosen city.
+   - Weather Dashboard: Displays detailed weather information for the chosen city.

-The project utilizes modern web technologies and practices, including:
+2. Backend (Node.js):
+   - Serves as a proxy to fetch weather data from external APIs.
+   - Provides city autocomplete functionality.

+## Technologies Used

+- Frontend:
-- React for building the user interface
+  - React
-- React Router for navigation
+  - React Router
-- React Query for efficient data fetching and caching
+  - React Query
-- Custom hooks for state management and API interactions
-- Tailwind CSS for styling
+  - Tailwind CSS

+- Backend:
+  - Node.js
+  - Express

 ## How to Run